 The installation of nest boxes and other constructed habitats across our landscape help support bird and insect populations.
 The volunteers of our NestWatch program help us to monitor and understand wildlife activity.
+A recent research collaboration with Tufts University revealed the presence of six bat species on the Arboretum grounds.
 Our adaptive pest management strategy focuses on plant and ecosystem health, avoiding pesticides whenever possible.
 Mulched pathways across our landscape reduce damage to plants and local ecosystems.
 These and other horticultural strategies focus on understanding and protecting the local ecosystems of our urban environment.

 Promoting Native Biodiversity